RegistryCloud/RegistryCloud.github.io/_projects/pm.md

 category: work
 ---

-The project module is a service which enables users to create projects that contains patient records, forms and analyse reports with multiple contibutors.
-With this module, researches can store their patient records and forms answers on their project.
-In addition they can share results and reports with other project contributers and make communications with their teammates.
-Some project management screenshots are provided
+The project module is a service that enables users to create projects that contain patient records, forms, and analyse reports with multiple contributors.
+With this module, researchers can store their patient records and form answers on their projects.
+In addition, they can share results and reports with other project contributors and make communications with their teammates.

 <div class="row">